dandanes7/typingdojo/README.md

 * python 3.4.3
 * tkinter

 ### How to practice:

-Practice [Touch typing](https://en.wikipedia.org/wiki/Touch_typing) by writing the code that is displayed.
-Press the keys according to the finger that is indicated (consult fingers & symbols mapping table)
+Practice [touch typing](https://en.wikipedia.org/wiki/Touch_typing) by writing the code that is displayed.
+Press the keys according to the finger that is indicated

 #### Fingers And Symbols